Working With Active Directory

 Support for Nested Groups

-1. From Artifactory 7.3, an improved Active Directory "Nested Groups" search is supported, enabling performance improvements when working with LDAP.
-To enable the feature, set Dynamic Strategy with a group setting definition, and set the
+From Artifactory 7.3, an improved Active Directory "Nested Groups" search is supported, providing performance improvements when working with LDAP.

 Mapping Strategy: Dynamic